tbeckerson/soviet-generate-scripts/README.md

 ### low priority
 - uses sed for everything, because that's what LFS uses.
 But maybe some awk lines would be better?
 - mabye remove some of the seds swap in a pre-made file?
+- script some of the preparation stage (maybe fetch the *-full.tar.xz and do the git cloning?)
 - need to properly comment what sgdisk is doing in *lfs-generate*.